tech-wiz18/Soft-Computing/README.md

 ### NOVEL TECHNIQUES USED :-

- - **DB4 WAVELET TRANSFORMATION** - To reduce computational complexity for PCA Calculations
+ - **WAVELET TRANSFORMATION** - To reduce computational complexity for PCA Calculations

     Result :-